vejhawar0/vejhawar0.github.io/about.md

 ---
-title: Colophon
+title: Vedant Jhawar
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hey!
+I'm Vedant, a student at UC Berkeley.
+This website is documentaiton for my ventures in mathematics, programming, and electrical engineering.
 comments: false
 ---